Thousand Oaks High School

 As a hobby, I collect pigs (no, not live ones!), and my assortment has

 been growing since I was eight years old.
-For the past seven years, I
+For the past eight years, I

 have submitted a portion of my collection to be judged at the Ventura